July 16, 2025

 Video tutorial

-If you want to quickly learn how to track Contact Form 7 with Google Tag Manager and Google Analytics 4, here’s a video tutorial.
-However, if you get stuck somewhere or want to learn more technical details, continue reading this guide.
+Here’s a video tutorial to quickly track Contact Form 7 with Google Tag Manager and Google Analytics 4.
+However, continue reading this guide if you get stuck somewhere or want to learn more technical details.

 Things to keep in mind